HariSekhon/Knowledge-Base/kubernetes-production-ready-checklist.md

 ### Stable On-Demand vs Preemptible / Spot Instances

-On [cloud](cloud.md), choose between running your pods on-demand nodes which are full price or on preemptible or spot instances which are much cheaper.
+On [cloud](cloud.md), choose between running your pods on full priced on-demand nodes or on discounted price preemptible or spot instances which are much cheaper.

 #### Cost Optimization